-Welcome to your Winter Yoga Nidra practice.
+Welcome to your winter yoga nidra practice.

-I'm Hillary Jackendoff,
+I'm Hilary Jackendoff,

 And thank you for trusting me to guide you today.

-Let's get cozy and get ready to hibernate for a little while,
+Let's get cozy and get ready to hibernate for a little while.

 Making sure you have all the props you need for your comfort,

-And ensuring that you'll be warm enough for your practice,
+And ensuring that you'll be warm enough for your practice.

 And then taking some time to find your comfortable position.